On the lookout: Mississippi State impact players to watch against LSU

 Griffin was named to the Sporting News Preseason All-American Team and leads the Bulldogs in receiving yards.
 He'll use his speed to his advantage against the Tigers secondary.

 Griffin has 116 receiving yards and often uses his legs for those key extra yards.
-LSU defensive backs will need to keep more than a watchful eye on him.
+LSU's defensive backs will need to keep more than a watchful eye on him.

+READ MORE: 3 LSU football players who raised their stock against Grambling State

 Defensive players: